Approximate running time for Don Giovanni is three hours, including one 20-minute intermission

 A group of peasants arrive in celebration of the wedding ceremony of Zerlina and Masetto.
 Giovanni happens upon the joyous scene and immediately begins to seduce the young bride, much to the chagrin of her new husband, who storms away in a rage.
 Elvira enters to thwart Giovanni’s seduction, successfully warning the girl of his treacherous nature (“Ah, fuggi il traditor!” – “Flee from the traitor!”).
 Anna and Ottavio arrive, seeking Giovanni’s aid in finding her father’s assassin and once again, Elvira interrupts, begging the two nobles not to trust their “friend”.
 As Giovanni is about to leave, Anna suddenly realizes that it is Giovanni himself who assaulted her and killed her father.
 She renews her demand for vengeance to Ottavio.

-Scene 3: Before the party that he promised the peasants, we find Don Giovanni singing of his happy pursuit of love ("Champagne Aria": "Fin ch’han dal vino calda la testa” – “Till they are tipsy”).
-Zerlina begs Masetto’s forgiveness for her behavior and assures him that she did not fall for the advances of the Don ("Batti, batti o bel Masetto" – "Beat o beat me, handsome Masetto").
+Giovanni orders Leporello to throw the party of all parties, vowing to add a dozen conquests to the catalog (“Fin ch’han dal vino calda la testa” – “Till they are tipsy”).
+Zerlina begs Masetto’s forgiveness for her behavior and assures him that she did not succumb to the advances of the Don.
 However, when the Don appears, the jealousies of the bridegroom flare up again.
-Dance music is heard in the distance and Anna, Elvira, and Ottavio, who are masked, are invited to the party.
-They swear to punish the libertine (Trio: "Proteggra il giusto cielo" – "May the just heavens protect us").
+Dance music is heard in the distance and Anna, Elvira, and Ottavio, who have arrived incognito to save the peasant girls from Giovanni, are invited into the palace.